qyGong17/qyGong17.github.io/content/posts/Microblaze2 Boot from QSPI Flash (No bootloader).md

 In this post, the previous `blinking LED` project, [Microblaze1 Hello World LED](https://qygong17.github.io/posts/microblaze1-hello-world-led/), is programmed into a flash.

-When the code size is small, it fits directly in the BRAM, then, the configuration is easier and requires no bootloader or external RAM.
+When the code size is small enough to fit in the BRAM, then, the flash configuration is easier and requires no bootloader or external RAM.
+We only need to include the application program (in this case, the blinking LED program) in the microblaze bitstream and store the bitstream in the flash.

 1. 4-wire SPI configuration
 2. Associate the `.elf` file in the `updated` bitstream